hulkinBrain/docker-opencv2/README.md

 - Pillow
 - Virtualenv

-_Please check the requirements.txt for other libraries which get installed while running the Dockerfile_
+_Please check the requirements.txt for other libraries which get installed while running the Dockerfile and make changes to install more libraries_

-If you want to add more dependencies, you can make changes to the requirements file

-To test the docker image run the following command:
+**To test the docker image run the following command:**

     docker run -it hulkinbrain/docker-opencv2 bash

-And to test the installed libraries, run the following commands after running the above command:
+**And to test the installed libraries, run the following commands after running the above command:**<br>
 _OpenCV installation is being checked by the following commands_

     # python